wHyEt/Awtrix2-Docker/README.md

 The Container is based on the anapsix/alpine-java:8_JDK image.

-It has an autoupdate feature witch will get the latest Server from the Awtrix Site on a restart from the Container.
+It has an autoupdate feature witch will get the latest Host from the Awtrix Site on a restart from the Container.

 # Getting Started